mikarinneoracle/dockernode-app/rolling-update-wercker.md

 ![Logo](Wercker-registry-step-OCCS.png)

-The source code for it can be found here: <a href="https://github.com/mikarinneoracle/ORACLE-OCCS-rolling-router-deploy">github.com/mikarinneoracle/ORACLE-OCCS-rolling-router-deploy</a>.
-It contains the `run.sh`and the `Wercker-step.yml` definition file.
+The source code for it can be found here: <a href="https://github.com/mikarinneoracle/ORACLE-OCCS-rolling-router-deploy">github.com/mikarinneoracle/ORACLE-OCCS-rolling-router-deploy</a> and contains the `run.sh`and the `Wercker-step.yml` definition file.

 The <a href="https://github.com/mikarinneoracle/hello-world/blob/master/wercker.yml">Wercker.yml</a> is included in the Hello world application.
 It consists of the box definition and then two pipelines named as `build` and `deploy`.